Geoffrey IV of Joinville: Crusade and death

 The various religious acts undertaken in 1188 and 1189 were made in preparation for the Third Crusade, which Count Henry II of Champagne had vowed to join.
 According to Guy of Bazoches, a cleric from Champagne, Geoffrey was among those nobles of Champagne who, tired of Henry's delays, left on their own for the Holy Land.
 According to Ernoul, he joined the army of the French king, Philip Augustus.

 Geoffrey was accompanied on the crusade by his eldest son.
-He arrived during the siege of Acre, before the battle of 4 October 1189, when Andrew of Ramerupt, who had left Champagne with him, was killed.
+He arrived during the siege of Acre, before the battle of 4 October 1189, when André of Brienne, who had left Champagne with him, was killed.
 He died during the siege in August 1190, evidently of illness or a festering wound, since he had the time to settle his last disputes with the church.
 The month of his death is supplied by a 14th-century epitaph written by his grandson, John of Joinville, for his father, Geoffrey III, who was buried in the abbey of Clairvaux.

 As his last acts, Goffrey ceded some land at La Blaise to the abbey of Montier-en-Der, and a cottage at Landéville to Saint-Urbain.
 These acts record the leading members of the retinue he took with him: his chaplain Dreu and the knights Hugues de Landricourt, Raoul de Dommartin, Eudes de Vaucouleurs, Étienne de la Côte and Hugues de Colombey, all of whom held fiefs of Joinville.

 During Geoffrey's absence, his lordship was governed by Héluis.
 She was still living in 1195.